-Judging - 6:30 p.m.
-Thursday
+Judging - 5:30 p.m.
+Thursday Poultry Showmanship 6:30 p.m.
+Thursday Poultry

 Livestock trailer parking will be located on the east side of the race track.
 All trailers should be parked in an orderly manner at this location or may be towed or relocated at the owner's expense.